First Measurement of $\Lambda$ Electroproduction off Nuclei in the Current and Target Fragmentation Regions

 In summary, the first-ever measurement of $\Lambda$ multiplicity ratios and $p_{T}$-broadening as a function of $z$ and $A$ in the current and target fragmentation regions are reported.
-Both observables depend strongly on $z$, with an enhancement of $R^A_\Lambda$ at low $z$ and a suppression at high $z$ up to 0.951 $\pm$ 0.125 for carbon, 0.645 $\pm$ 0.164 for iron, and 0.562 $\pm$ 0.219 for lead, and an increase of $p_{T}$-broadening with $A$ and $z$ except for the last $z$-bin where the broadening starts decreasing due to the partonic stage dominance of the hadronization process.
-The one order of magnitude larger broadening for this hyperon channel compared to HERMES meson results, as well as the strong suppression of $R^A_\Lambda$ at high $z$, suggests the possibility of a direct scattering off di-quark configurations of the nucleon.
+Both observables depend strongly on $z$, with an enhancement of $R^A_\Lambda$ at low $z$ and a suppression at high $z$ up to 0.951 $\pm$ 0.125 for carbon, 0.645 $\pm$ 0.164 for iron, and 0.562 $\pm$ 0.219~\footnote{The quoted uncertainty values of 0.125 for carbon, 0.164 for iron, and 0.219 for lead targets are simply the quadrature sum of the statistical and $p2p$ systematical uncertainties shown in Table~\ref{tab:mr} for the highest $z$ bin~\cite{Supp}.} for lead, and an increase of $p_{T}$-broadening with $A$ and $z$ except for the last $z$ bin where the broadening starts decreasing due to the partonic stage dominance of the hadronization process.
+The one order of magnitude larger broadening for this hyperon channel compared to HERMES meson results, as well as the strong suppression of $R^A_\Lambda$ at high $z$, suggests the possibility of a direct scattering off diquark configurations of the nucleon.
 The multiplicity ratio results are qualitatively described by the GiBUU transport model, however, the model strongly underestimates our $p_{T}$-broadening results.
-This finding has the potential to stimulate further experimental and theoretical investigations, constrain existing models such as GiBUU, and open a new era of studies of the nucleon and light hyperon structure.
+This finding has the potential to stimulate further experimental and theoretical investigations, constrain existing models such as GiBUU, and open a new era of studies of nucleon and light hyperon structure.

 Future higher-luminosity measurements with CLAS12 and an 11~GeV~beam energy~\cite{BrooksProposal} will study SIDIS production of a variety of mesons and baryons over a wide kinematic range.~This is crucial to constrain competing models and boost our understanding of the fragmentation mechanisms that lead to the formation of various hadrons.
-It would also provide an opportunity to study for the $\Lambda$ SIDIS final states the correlation between kaons and $\Lambda$s that will presumably be sensitive to the di-quark structure in the struck nucleon.
-The forthcoming experiments with CLAS12, in addition to measurements at the planned Electron Ion Collider~\cite{Accardi:2012qut}, have the potential to investigate in great detail the speculated di-quark scattering in the current results, which would have a significant impact on our understanding of nucleon and baryon structure.
+It would also provide an opportunity to study for the $\Lambda$ SIDIS final states the correlation between kaons and $\Lambda$'s that will presumably be sensitive to the diquark structure in the struck nucleon.
+The forthcoming experiments with CLAS12, in addition to measurements at the planned Electron Ion Collider~\cite{Accardi:2012qut}, have the potential to investigate in great detail the speculated diquark scattering in the current results, which would have a significant impact on our understanding of nucleon and baryon structure.